 Brazil's BRF cutting 25% of director positions as part of restructuring -source

-SAO PAULO, May 26 (Reuters) - Brazilian food processor BRF SA BRFS3.SA is cutting 25% of director positions as part of A restructuring announced after the company posted a massive first-quarter loss, according to a source familiar with the matter who was not authorized to discuss the decision publicly.
+SAO PAULO, May 26 (Reuters) - Brazilian food processor BRF SA BRFS3.SA is cutting 25% of director positions as part of a restructuring that comes on the heels of a massive first-quarter loss, according to a source familiar with the matter who was not authorized to discuss the decision publicly.

+Without going into the specifics of the move, which was first reported by newspaper Valor Economico, BRF confirmed in a statement sent to Reuters "it has updated its organizational structure."

+BRF said the strategy is "taking into account the opportunities for simplification, agility and synergies arising from the maturity of its internal processes."

 ((ana.mano@thomsonreuters.com; Tel: +55-11-5644-7704; Mob: +55-119-4470-4529; Reuters Messaging: ana.mano.thomsonreuters.com@reuters.net))